-From polished, top-down dispatches to informal two-way conversations
+From top-down announcements to two-way conversations

 “We needed to be agile, and that’s just changed the way we do communication overall,” explained Venturi.
 “We now communicate everything directly to our associates.”

-“Everybody was scared, they didn’t know what was going on and just being visible to the associates on the frontline became very important for us,” said Venturi.
+“Everybody was scared.
+They didn’t know what was going on, and just being visible to the associates on the frontline became very important for us,” said Venturi.
 “We use a lot more informal communication tools, like selfie videos from our CEO, which have been a massive hit.”

 “We no longer say, ‘let your manager tell us what’s going on.’
 You tell us what’s happening and what we can do to improve your lives and your work in our stores,” said Venturi.
 “We’re loving the opportunity to really connect directly with the frontline.
 It creates a whole new dynamic, and it breaks down silos and helps us become more agile.”

 Paul echoed the sentiment: “The feedback loop has widened and broadened, and the data we’re getting is just so much richer.
 That is really helping us make an impact.”

 What do all these changes mean for associates?
 Now, workers have the information they need to make decisions in the moments that matter.
 When a customer asks an obscure question, they can find the answer with just a few clicks on their mobile device.
 When the workplace turns on a dime, they can be confident in their ability to keep up.
 Even more importantly, their ideas, feedback and contributions are heard and valued across the organization.
 This is how you improve frontline engagement, even during the most challenging times.